You can search for courses, events, people, and anything else.

-This course is not being offered in 2022.
-Please view our Social Science courses for other study options.
+This program is not being offered in 2022.
+Please view our Social Science programs for other study options.

 As our world becomes increasingly interconnected, globalisation both shapes, and is shaped by, crime and its perpetrators.

 This new degree explores the changing dynamics of crime as it crosses national borders, challenges traditional forms of crime control and justice, and effects diverse societies in equally diverse ways.